-A QUICK GUIDE TO YOUR LCP
+A QUICK GUIDE TO YOUR LCP-ME

-Please know that there is no need to prepare for the LCP debrief with your coach.
-Your coach will explain the LCP model, the report, and the graph.
+Please know that there is no need to prepare for the LCP-ME debrief with your coach.
+Your coach will explain the LCP-ME model, the report, and the graph.

-However, if you would like to, you may use this guide to get started understanding the LCP and your results.
+However, if you would like to, you may use this guide to get started understanding your results.
 Enjoy!

-The Leadership Circle Profile (LCP) gives you key data on how you are doing as a leader.
+The Leadership Circle Profile - Managers Edition (LCP-ME) gives you key data on how you are doing as a leader.
 It measures your overall effectiveness, including your current orientation to leadership and the quality of leadership you are providing.

-The LCP measures two primary leadership domains - Creative and Reactive:
+The LCP-ME measures two primary leadership domains - Creative and Reactive:

-- Creative Competencies look at how you achieve results, bring out the best in others, lead with vision, enhance your own development, act with integrity and courage, and improve organizational systems. - Reactive Tendencies look at leadership styles that prioritize caution over creating results, selfprotection over productive engagement, and aggression over building alignment.
-These selflimiting styles over emphasize the focus on gaining the approval of others, protecting yourself, and getting results through high control tactics.
+- Creative Competencies look at how you achieve results, bring out the best in others, lead with vision, enhance your own development, act with integrity and courage, and improve organizational systems. - Reactive Tendencies look at leadership styles that prioritize caution over creating results, self-protection over productive engagement, and aggression over building alignment.
+These self-limiting styles over emphasize the focus on gaining the approval of others, protecting yourself, and getting results through high control tactics.